LabVIEW-Community-CI-CD/open-source/README.md

     supported_bitness: '64'
 ```

-Each adapter has its own wrapper.
+Each adapter script ships with a corresponding wrapper action.
 Replace `run-unit-tests` with any action name listed in the [action reference](docs/index.md#action-reference).
-The wrappers translate the typed inputs above into the dispatcher.
+The wrapper translates the typed inputs above into the dispatcher.

 Common optional inputs available on all wrappers: